martina01natali/SWB_WCM_Model/TASKS_MAIN.md

 - Can we use the crop specific parameters in IRRmodel to build a vegetation descriptor and thus eliminate the need for external input?  should look at parameters timeseries (to begin with…)!
 - Check if daily aggregation of rain, irrigation (sum) over the whole 24 hours could affect 𝜎^0 calibration (we have 30% of total satellite points with rain in the same day and 5% with irrigation)
 - Model is VERY UNSTABLE in parameters calibration: why?
 Optimizer's fault?
 Few data?
+- Is cosine normalization of sigma0 really necessary of better than the statistical approach?
+Well, it depends.
+The truth is that backscattering VS angle of incidence over bare soil and vegetated surfaces has different trends: it scales with some power of cosine for rough surfaces, while it is almost flat for vegetated surfaces (Vreugdenhil, 2020).
+This means that the population of sigma0 values is described differently for different periods, which one may not know a priori.
+Hence, the best approach when treating surfaces that may be vegetated for some period of time is the statistical approach.